These traditional Polish Christmas Eve Porcini Dumplings (Uszka) are served hot with borscht as the first dish of the Christmas Eve meal.

 Pierogi Dough Recipe

 I’ve included a few photos of the actual process of making the dumplings (below), which I hope you will find useful.
 Despite my somewhat lengthy instructions (which is unusual for me, I promise not to do it too often:) they are actually not very difficult to make.
 I used my tried and tested pierogi dough recipe to make these dumplings.
 It is very elastic and easy to work with and I recommend rolling it out very thinly so the dumplings are not too doughy.
 (They should be more about the mushrooms than the dough).
-The dough is quite strong and won’t tear easily.
+The dough is quite resilient and won’t tear easily.
 Promise!
 I know this is the second time I’ve made a promise in the same paragraph (!) but I keep my word!
 I trust this recipe completely.

 *NOTE: Do make sure you stick the edges of each dumpling together really well so they don’t open up in the pot.

 Check out my Pierogi recipes which use the same dough!